 A. If the entry/exit points are configured as portals (i.e. proactive mode is used), each router inside the mesh network will select its closest portal and forward all data to it.
 The portal will then discover a path on behalf of the router if needed.

 Q. How to control or filter mesh traffic?

-A. At the moment the only way is to use bridge firewall.
+A. At the moment the only way is to use a bridge firewall.
 Create a bridge interface, put the WDS interfaces and/or Ethernets in that bridge, and put that bridge in a mesh interface.
 Then configure bridge firewall rules.

 To match MAC protocol used for mesh traffic encapsulation, use MAC protocol number 0x9AAA, and to match mesh routing traffic, use MAC protocol number 0x9AAB.
 Example:

 We all know that it's easy to make problematic layer-2 bridging or routing setups and it can be hard to debug them.
 (Compared to layer-3 routing setups.)
-So here are a few bad configuration examples which could create problems for you.
+So here are a few bad configuration examples that could create problems for you.
 Avoid them!

 Problematic example 1: Ethernet switch inside a mesh

 Router A is outside the mesh, all the rest of the routers are inside.
 For routers B, C, D all interfaces are added as mesh ports.